-Includes internal signage within the visitor centre arrival / reception area (provision, quality, and condition), and any orientation tools used by the park/garden upon arrival, including:
+Includes internal signage within the arrival / reception area (provision, quality, and condition), and any orientation tools used by the attraction upon arrival, including:

-- Directional waymarking in visitor centre or arrival / reception area. - Site maps (static, digital, or handout), 'You are here' tools. - Staff guidance and support in commencing the experience. - Branding and Quality of signage - Clarity of signage to direct visitors to the welcome desk/tickets, toilets etc. - Clarity of any appropriate pricing information at entry points/welcome desk. - Use of clear fonts and accessible colours/use of pictograms - Orientation of site offered (all formats assessed)
+- Directional waymarking in arrival / reception area. - Site maps (static, digital, or handout), 'You are here' tools - Staff guidance and support in commencing the experience - Branding and Quality of signage - Clarity of signage to direct visitors to the welcome desk/tickets, toilets etc. - Clarity of pricing information at entry point/welcome desk. - Use of clear fonts and accessible colours/use of pictograms - Orientation of site offered (all formats assessed)